 Fasting One Day Is Equal To One Year

-It is Sunnah to fast on the ninth day of Dhu’l-Hijjah, because the Prophet sallallahu ‘alaihi wa sallam urged us to do good deeds during this time, among whom fasting is the best.
-Allah has chosen fasting for Himself, as is stated in the hadeeth qudsi: “Allah says: ‘All the deeds of the son of Adam are for him, except for fasting, which is for Me and I am the One Who will reward him for it.’”
-(Reported by al-Bukhaari, 1805).
+It is Sunnah to fast on the ninth day of Dhu’l-Hijjah.
+Because the Prophet sallallahu ‘alaihi wa sallam urges us to do good deeds during this time, among whom fasting is the best.
+Allah has chosen fasting for Himself, as is stated in the hadeeth qudsi: “Allah says: ‘All the deeds of the son of Adam are for him, except for fasting, which is for Me and I am the One Who will reward him for it.’” (al-Bukhaari, 1805).

-The Prophet ((PBUH)) used to fast on the first nine days of Dhu’l-Hijjah.
-It was narrated from Hunaydah ibn Khaalid from his wife, that one of the wives of the Prophet ((PBUH)) said: The Prophet ((PBUH)) used to fast on the first nine days of Dhu’l-Hijjah and the day of ‘Ashoora’, and three days each month.
-Narrated by al-Nasaa’i, 4/205 and by Abu Dawood; classed as saheeh by al-Albaani in Saheeh Abi Dawood says the hadits is sahih, 2/462).
+The Prophet (PBUH) used to fast on the first nine days of Dhu’l-Hijjah.
+It was narrated from Hunaydah ibn Khaalid from his wife, that one of the wives of the Prophet ((PBUH)) said: The Prophet ((PBUH)) used to fast on the first nine days of Dhu’l-Hijjah and the day of ‘Ashoora’, and three days each month. (al-Nasaa’i, 4/205 and Abu Dawood; al-Albaani in Saheeh Abi Dawood says the hadits is sahih, 2/462).